ncontreras2018/GoogleDriveChatClient/README.txt

 You MUST have the Google Drive Desktop Application installed, running, AND logged in.
 Additionally, you must have the shared files on Google Drive in order to connect.
-A "Server Not Found" error will occur if you do not.